DLR-RM/BlenderProc/examples/shapenet/README.md

   "render_distance": True
 }
 ```
 To render with a transparent background, specify `transparent_background` as True.
+Depth and Normal images will also be produced.
+The Depth image's `distance_range` = `2.5`.

 ## HDF5 Writer